ManhalJasem/metamask-extension-scriptfree-testing/README.md

 - Checkout to the branch after app change and before locator e.g. `git checkout after_app_change_before_locator_change_b7eae4b`
 - Expected results in the After app change and before locator branch is that the normal e2e tests fail due to not located element
-- Install dependencies and build the test project `yarn install` then `yarn build:test`
+- Install dependencies and build the test project `yarn install`, `yarn install-chrome` then `yarn build:test`
 - To run normal e2e test execute `yarn test:e2e:chrome`
 - We made sure that the normal tests fail after app update
 - Now continue on running the script-free tests on the app before this update